-What does transparency mean for the price of coffee?
+What does transparency mean for coffee prices?
 What does FOB actually mean?
-And how high are the production costs of coffee?
-And what is Direct Trade?
+How high are the production costs for coffee?
+And what is direct trade?

-It's absurd – on the consumer side, coffee is becoming more and more diverse – there's an ever-increasing selection, more roasters, new blends, new forms of presentation, new machines – while at the coffee origin, diversity is shrinking.
+It is absurd—on the consumer side, coffee is becoming increasingly diverse—there is more and more choice, more roasters, new blends, new forms of preparation, new machines—while at the coffee origin, diversity is dwindling.
 For many producers, coffee production is no longer worthwhile.
-More and more producers are leaving the coffee business, switching to other products, or abandoning agriculture altogether.
+More and more producers are leaving the coffee business, switching to other products, or turning their backs on agriculture entirely.

 Transparency = fair coffee prices?

-In this context, the demand for fair prices is growing louder.
+In this context, the demand for fair prices is becoming increasingly vocal.
 But what is fair?
 What is just?
-Many coffee roasters see a first step in disclosing purchase prices.
-More and more roasters are talking about FOB – Free on Board, about production costs, about Farm Gate prices – these are all so-called Incoterms, or terms of delivery, which can say something about the price paid for the coffee.
+Many coffee roasters see the disclosure of purchase prices as a first step.
+More and more roasters are talking about FOB—Free on Board, about production costs, about farm gate prices—these are all so-called Incoterms, or delivery conditions, that can say something about the price paid for the coffee.

-However, understanding these metrics is limited among the general public.
-That's why we invited Pascal Herzog, Head of Volcafe Select (2015-2019), to discuss these topics with him.
+However, the understanding of these figures is limited for the vast majority.
+That is why we invited Pascal Herzog, Head of Volcafe Select (2015-2019), to talk about these topics with him.

-Consistently, transparency should be dared in both directions.
-If the producer dares the data striptease, and the trader does the same, then the roastery could also do it and show how their accounting is structured.
+Logically, one should dare to have transparency in both directions.
+If the producer dares to do a data striptease and the trader does the same, then the roastery could also do it and show what their accounting is composed of.

 Pascal Herzog, May 2019